-While diving into the landscape of Android HTTP libraries as a task to make Bolina more developer-friendly, I concluded that OkHttp was my favorite due to its full features set and developer friendly API.
-However, the performance regarding transfer speeds that each library is capable of achieving is more or as important as its features.
-It doesn’t make sense to prioritize application maintenance simplicity over application performance, especially when we know that delays in serving content cost you money.
+When designing a mobile app we need to start considering performance since day one, and choosing the best HTTP Lib is just one of the first steps… and if you’re performance-freaks as I am, you also understand that the performance of transfer speeds each HTTP Library is capable of achieving is more or as important as its features.
+It doesn’t make sense to prioritize simplicity in application maintenance over application performance, especially when we know that delays in serving content cost you money.

-Therefore, I decided to test and compare Android HTTP Libraries, starting by evaluating the transfer speeds OkHttp achieves and compare them with the results of Android's default library, HttpURLConnection.
-This should be interesting to share with you, so here you have some insights on OkHttp vs. HttpURLConnection.
+In this first comparison, I start by evaluating the transfer speeds OkHttp achieves and compare them with the results of Android's default library, HttpURLConnection.
+Take a look.

 For the intended comparison, I used two setups: